rflepp/SplitterNet-Efficient-Mobile-Denoising-Models-CVPR2024/README.md

 >```run_evaluation.sh```  &nbsp; - &nbsp; commands to evaluate on a SLURM cluster. <br/>

-Inside the models folder you find the following models:
+Inside the models folder, you find the following models:
 >```SplitterNet.py```             &nbsp; - &nbsp; The new SplitterNet. <br/>
 >```Dynamic_PlainNet.py```        &nbsp; - &nbsp; Dynamic implementation of the PlainNet as proposed in [NAFNet paper](https://arxiv.org/pdf/2204.04676v4.pdf) <br/>
 >```Dynamic_UNet_simple.py```     &nbsp; - &nbsp; Dynamic implementation of a simple UNet <br/>